 Boris Karloff is the mad scientist with a mind transplanting machine.
 Anna Lee is the girl he fancies but she fancies John Loder.
 What can Karloff do?
 Hm!
-Robert Stephenson's direction and Karloff's single-minded performance make this a fun thirties horror.
+Robert Stevenson's direction and Karloff's single-minded performance make this a fun thirties horror.

 Script: John L. Balderston, L. DuGarde Peach, Sidney Gilliat